 Prior Authorization - Approval in advance to get services or certain drugs that may or may not be on our formulary.
-Some in-network medical services are covered only if your doctor or other in-network provider gets "prior authorization" from our plan.
-In a PPO, you do not need prior authorization to obtain out-of-network services.
-However, you may want to check with the plan before obtaining services from out-of-network providers to confirm that the service is covered by your plan and what your cost sharing responsibility is.
-Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
-Some drugs are covered only if your doctor or other network provider gets "prior authorization" from us.
+Some in-network medical services are covered only if your doctor or other network provider gets "prior authorization" from our plan.
+Covered services that need prior authorization are marked in the Benefits Chart in Chapter

+4. Some drugs are covered only if your doctor or other network provider gets "prior authorization" from us.
 Covered drugs that need prior authorization are marked in the formulary.